play Winner / 2020

 Please explain how you will define and measure success for your project.

-The first priority goal in RAP’s Strategic Plan 2018-2022 is to Provide Safe and Accessible Parks because of the lack of park access, particularly in low-income communities, contributes to disparities in health outcomes throughout the City.
-This includes a metric to increase access to playgrounds and open space for 200,000 Angelenos living in the highest park-need areas, through the CSP program.
+RAP’s Strategic Plan 2018-2022 goal to Provide Safe and Accessible Parks includes a metric to increase access to playgrounds and open space for 200,000 Angelenos living in the highest park-need areas, through the CSP program.
 Success of the Mobile Recreation Program will encourage additional LAUSD schools to join the CSP program, which will advance RAP’s 10-Minute Walk goals.